Massive MIMO Radar for Target Detection: Main Results

 The above theorem shows that the pdfs of \eqref{Wald_test} under $H_0$ and $H_1$ converge to $\chi$-squared pdfs with $2$ degrees of freedom when the number of virtual spatial antenna channels $N = M_T M_R$ goes to infinity.
 This means that \eqref{int_eq_1} is asymptotically satisfied by $\bar{\lambda} = -2\ln \overline{P_{FA}}$.
-This is valid for any pre-assigned $\overline{P_{FA}}$ and, more importantly, for any true, but unknown, order $p$ and pdf $p_w$ of the innovations of the AR process $\{c_n: \forall n\}$.
+This is valid for any pre-assigned $\overline{P_{FA}}$ and, more importantly, for any disturbance process $\{c_n: \forall n\}$ satisfying Assumption \ref{assumption_mix}.
 In other words, we could say that $\Lambda_{\mathsf{RW}}(\mb{x})$ achieves the CFAR property w.r.t. all the disturbance distributions satisfying Assumption \ref{assumption_mix} when a sufficiently large number of transmitting and receiving antennas is used.
-Numerical results will be used to show that such \emph{massive MIMO regime} is achieved for a feasible large number of antennas.
+Numerical results will be used to show that such \emph{Massive MIMO regime} is achieved for a feasible large number of antennas.
 Some considerations on the asymptotic distribution of $\Lambda_{\mathsf{RW}}(\mb{x})$ under $H_1$ can also be done.
 In particular, in order to make explicit the dependence of $\varsigma$ from $\mb{a}_T(\bar{\bs{\phi}})$, $\mb{a}_R(\bar{\bs{\phi}})$ and $\mb{W}$, one can substitute the definition of $\mb{v}$ given in \eqref{v_vect} into $\varsigma$ to obtain: